 Also among the recent crop of businessmen writing favorably about the life learning approach is a consultant named Clark Aldrich.
 On his blog Unschooling Rules, he writes that change starts from the bottom up with people focused on what’s best for them and their families: “A multi-national corporation would never ‘discover’ the need for organic, minimally processed, locally grown food on their own, no matter how many scientists and academics they had on their payroll.
 It is only through independently minded and passionate people, taking control of the input into their own bodies, could this ‘new’ idea of healthy food be developed, propagated, and ultimately mainstreamed.”

 In the same way, life learners – rather than school authorities – are making fundamental changes to education.
 And, at the same time, we’re preparing our kids to function well in the new, more sustainable, real world.

 The old economy is dying...and with it will die our traditional education system and business-as-usual.
 RIP.

 The Great Reset: How New Ways of Living and Working Drive Post-Crash Prosperity by Richard Florida (Harper, 2010)

 Made by Hand by Mark Frauenfelder (Portfolio, 2010)

-Wendy Priesnitz is Life Learning’s editor, and the author of a number of books on home-based education, including Beyond School: Living As If School Doesn't Exist (The Alternate Press, 2012).
+Wendy Priesnitz is Life Learning’s founder and editor, and the author of a number of books on home-based education, including Beyond School: Living As If School Doesn't Exist (The Alternate Press, 2012).
 She is also the mother of two unschooled adult daughters who are now living successfully in the real world.